Slins-23/bookmaps/README.md

 ## How to use the extension

-This extension allows you to "bookmark" street locations from Google Maps (cannot bookmark places that are not street/empty land coordinates, i.e. cities themselves, hotels, hospitals, landmarks, neighbourhoods, etc.) and Google Street View, which are then stored in the extension page (which you can get to by clicking the extension in the add-on bar) as cards  in hierarchical format (starting from continents up to streets; each card click goes deeper into the hierarchy).
+This extension allows you to "bookmark" street locations from Google Street View and Google Maps (cannot bookmark places that are not street or empty land coordinates, i.e. cities themselves, hotels, hospitals, landmarks, neighbourhoods, etc.), which are then stored in the extension page (which you can get to by clicking the extension in the add-on bar) as cards  in hierarchical format (starting from continents up to streets; each card click goes deeper into the hierarchy).
 The parsing and storage of the bookmarks is done with JSON.

 ### Bookmarking in Google Maps

 In order to bookmark a location in Google Maps, you have to click somewhere that is not a building or the name of a location.
-Basically you have to either click in an empty space or in a street, and be careful not to click on a building instead, because this won't work.
+Basically you have to either click on an empty space or on a street, and be careful not to click on a building instead, because this won't work.
 If you've correctly clicked a bookmarkable location, a card will pop up in the center-bottom of the screen with a faded star icon.
 If you click that star, the location will then be bookmarked.
 If the star is not faded, this means that the selected location is already bookmarked, and you can remove it by clicking on the star once again.

 ![googlemaps_example](https://user-images.githubusercontent.com/35003248/198834825-34fe039e-87f8-4d45-9404-8a6c0c85dc70.png)